tarwn/lessthandot-hugo/blogs/content/posts/2012-09-20-continuous-delivery-to-the-cloud.md

   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Azure-04.png" alt="WindowsAzure.com - Dashboard" /><br /> WindowsAzure.com &#8211; Dashboard
 </div>

-That&#8217;s all it takes to have a new Web Site in Windows Azure.
-Of course it&#8217;s not doing anything useful at the moment, so lets go back to the build process and fix that.
+That's all it takes to have a new Web Site in Windows Azure.
+Of course it's not doing anything useful at the moment, so lets go back to the build process and fix that.

 ## Build Process Changes